saowapan/sunsave-web/README.md

 - **Web:** <https://sunsave-web.vercel.app/>
 - **API:** <https://sunsave-api.onrender.com/api/health>

-The API is hosted on Render's free tier, so the first request after a period of inactivity may take ~30 seconds to wake the instance.
+Note: The API is hosted on Render's free tier, so the first request after a period of inactivity may take ~30 seconds to wake the instance.

 ---